 The WHERE clause in this example targets a single row for update.
 If the same change should be propagated to a number of rows in a table, the WHERE clause can be more general.
-For example, to change all occurrences of "Documentation" to "Publications" for all departments in the DEPARTMENT table where DEPART-MENT equals "Documentation," the UPDATE statement would be as follows:
+For example, to change all occurrences of "Documentation" to "Publications" for all departments in the DEPART-MENT equals "Documentation," the UPDATE statement would be as follows:

-'''

-EXEC SQL

 UPDATE DEPARTMENT

 SET DEPARTMENT = 'Publications'

-WHERE DEPARTMENT = 'Documentation';
+WHERE DEPARTMENT = 'Documentation'; '''

-'''

-Using UPDATE to make the same modification to a number of rows is sometimes called a mass update, or a searched update.
+Using update to make the same modification to a number of rows is sometimes called a mass update, or a searched update.

-The WHERE clause in an UPDATE statement can contain a subquery that references one or more other tables.
+The where clause in an update statement can contain a subquery that references one or more other tables.
 For a complete discussion of subqueries, see Using Subqueries (Embedded SQL Guides).